mpenning/ciscoconfparse2/README.md

 ### A ciscoconfparse2 example

 Assume you have a bunch of interfaces in a configuration.
-How do you find which ones are shutdown.
+How do you find which ones are shutdown?

 One way is manually reading the whole Cisco IOS-XE configuration.
 Another option is [ciscoconfparse2][17]